run2bizdocs/documentation/en-us/docs/4biz-helium/additional-features/smart-analytics/install-bi-docker.md

 What to do next
 ------------------

-1. To enjoy the benefits of BI in your CITSmart instance, it's necessary to configure the parameters 401 and 412.
-To do so, access the main menu Parametrization \> CITSmart Parameters;
+1. To enjoy the benefits of BI in your 4biz instance, it's necessary to configure the parameters 401 and 412.
+To do so, access the main menu Parametrization \> 4biz Parameters;

 2. Detais of the parameters: